 Furthermore, stop comparing yourself to others.
 To accomplish this, start a gratitude journal.
-Take a few moments (preferably at the beginning of the day) to write down all the things you’re thankful for but also take time to write down your strengths and accomplishments.
+Take a few moments at the beginning of the day to write down all the things you’re thankful for.
+Be sure to write down your strengths and accomplishments as well.

 Highlight the personal and life skills you have and how these skills have helped you achieve your goals and aspirations.
 This can help shift your focus from what others have to what you have and appreciate in your own life.

 Life Strategy: Connect tasks to personal values and purpose.
 Utilize visualization and affirmation techniques to reinforce motivation and maintain focus.